 - A stronger sense of smell and taste.

-- A decreased risk for developing cancer
+- A decreased risk of developing cancer.

-Where to Get Help
+Where to Get Help for Teen Smoking

 Talking to teens about smoking can be a challenge, but it is a necessary conversation every parent should have with their kids.
 These are just a few statistics and studies you can use to inform your teenager of the hazards of smoking and the negative impact cigarettes will have on their life.
 Finally, if you know a teen who needs help quitting, tell them to call 1800-QUIT NOW (784-8669), and for additional resources about smoking go to CDC website.